mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/javascript.md

 To generate documentation for SilverStripe code, use [JSDoc toolkit](http://code.google.com/p/jsdoc-toolkit/) (see [reference of supported tags](http://code.google.com/p/jsdoc-toolkit/wiki/TagReference)).
 For more class-oriented JavaScript, take a look at the [jsdoc cookbook](http://code.google.com/p/jsdoc-toolkit/wiki/CookBook).
-The ''@lends'' and ''@borrows'' properties are particularly useful for documenting jQuery-style code.
+The `@lends` and `@borrows` properties are particularly useful for documenting jQuery-style code.

 JSDoc-toolkit is a commandline utility, see [usage](http://code.google.com/p/jsdoc-toolkit/wiki/CommandlineOptions).